al-ngocanhtran/learn-cpp/PLP4 - Loops and Subroutines/README.md

 //if Country is called without an argument, the default value printed will be Poland.

 ```
-- Return values: While C++ does not offer an official way to return multiple values from a single function, there are different ways to get around this.
+- Return values: While C++ does not offer an official way to return multiple values from a single function, there are different ways to get around this, for example: using reference pointers, using std::pair, using std::tuple or std::map (for C++ 11+)
 - Call types: By default, C++ uses call-by-value to pass arguments.
 In addition, it also allows pass by reference, in which reference(s) passed into a function.
 Solutions include return using References, Class and Object or STL tuple.
 - Recursion: C++ supports recursive functions, whose execution repeats until the condition of the base case is met.
 To avoid infinite recursion, To prevent infinite recursion, `if...else` statement (or similar approach) can be used to define the base case.
 - Function overloading: With function overloading, multiple functions can have the same name with different parameters.